 Please join your child for Circle Time.

 Following Circle Time, assist your child's group with snack, disinfect the tables and take the snack trolley to the kitchen.
 Follow the instructions provided in the kitchen for the cleaning of the snack cups and trays.
 While in the playroom, label the children's art work and assist with specific activities as requested.
-Your assistance may be required for the lunch program.

 While in the playroom, move artwork to the kitchen as it accumulates, take children to the bathroom and supervise specific activities as requested.
 At tidy-up time, make sure all remaining artwork has been taken to the kitchen and then help the children dress to go home.

 Parents are to provide a snack for their child's class on their parent assist days, the parent assist guidelines provide suggestions of what to bring.
 If you are still unsure, please ask your child's teacher for suggestions.
 Birthdays can be celebrated with small treats if you wish.
 Please make sure to check the allergy list before preparing any class snacks at home.

 Parents of children with food allergies are required to provide an appropriate snack for their child.
 Please ensure snacks are in a well labelled container that indicate the name of the child and their group.

 Staff and parents are to be informed of any specific food allergies or food restrictions a child may have to ensure that an allergen is not brought into the preschool.
 Encourage your child to leave prized belongings at home.
 However, if there is something very special that they would like to show the group, their teacher will suggest that it be saved until Circle time.

 The Board of Directors and Committees are set up to do the various jobs that are essential for the operation of the preschool.
 We encourage all parents to become involved in this rewarding aspect of our school.
 There are various positions vacant at the start of each school year, for more information please see the Board and Committee job descriptions that are listed in our Registration package.